 💡 Excel To-Do Tip #1: At this stage, you should also enable the Developer Tab that will let you add checkboxes to tasks later on.
 To do that, go to File ➡ Options (Excel ➡ Preferences if you're using a Mac) ➡ Ribbon & Toolbar, and check Developer under Main Tabs.

-It’s time to organize your blank sheet into labeled columns.
+It’s time to organize your blank sheet with labeled columns headers.
 Adding task parameters is a great way to add context to to-dos.
 It’ll also let you sort tasks down the road.

 You can format your to-do list manually or use the Format as Table option in the Home tab.
-But first, let’s add a few headers to those freshly minted columns.
-Here are a few ideas:
+But first, let’s add a few column headers to those freshly columns.
+Start with these: